tbm/homepage/content/debian/kirkwood/openrd/install.md

 <h1>Installing Debian on OpenRD (Base and Client)</h1>

-This page explains how to use the Debian installer to install Debian 7 (wheezy) on the OpenRD platform (OpenRD-Base, OpenRD-Client and OpenRD-Ultimate).
+This page explains how to use the Debian installer to install Debian 8 (jessie) on the OpenRD platform (OpenRD-Base, OpenRD-Client and OpenRD-Ultimate).

 The OpenRD has 512 MB flash memory and SATA, USB and MMC/SD card